corporate9601/Echo-Voice-Cloning-Soundboard/README.md

 Works with Call of Duty, MW3, Black Ops, Fortnite, Counterstrike 2, CSGO, Rust, and really any game with voice chat.

 **NB:**
-assuming windows - if you're linux you're used to struggling to install stuff lol good luck mate
+assuming windows - should work on linux but idk mate I'm yet to go back to linux on my main machine since I staretd gaming again

 **Prerequisites ():**
 1. [Python 3](https://www.python.org/downloads/)